 Truck drivers have very strict rules when it comes to high blood pressure levels.
+Read on to find out how high blood pressure impacts a driving career.

 They must get their DOT medical certification and those with high blood pressure may not qualify.